-Healing with flowers and herbs is as ancient as humanity and for an extend period of time it was the only medical option available.
+Healing with flowers and herbs is as ancient as humanity and for an extended period of time, it was the only medical option available.
 Herbalism is an essential part of Indian, Asian, Native American and Naturalistic medicines.

 With the proliferation of undesirable side effects derived from pharmaceutical concoctions, many people are turning to gentler treatments that have minimal side effects with flower remedies.
 Certain flowers and herbal mixtures can bring the entire body into equilibrium and harmony.

 You can use flowers to heal by inhaling an uplifting scent, drinking a soothing tea, unwinding with a relaxing flower oil massage, or having the subtle energy of a flower essence to act with your deepest emotions.